Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

     mPanelView.setPanelConfiguration(PANEL_TYPE.BOTTOM, HANDLE_POSITION.CENTER);
 ```

-- You can change Color of the pannel on runtime by using:
+- You can change Color of the `PaneView` on runtime by using:
 ```java
   mPanelView.setPanelColor(Color.parseColor("#d95e38"));
 ```